 Rank 1: Five Guards

-Guard Odette is our lowest ranking character as she doesn’t have any access to the Princess.
-She is, however, very good at revealing other, plotting around the royal family.
+Guard Odette is our lowest-ranking character as she doesn’t have access to the Princess.
+She is, however, very good at revealing others who plot around the royal family.

 When you play Odette, you choose a player and name a card with a rank number.
 If you guess correctly (honesty from the targeted player is mandatory), you knock out the player.
 If you miss, nothing happens.
 If everyone is protected by a handmaid, Guard is also discarded without effect.

 Extension – More Characters Arrive at the Court

 If you want to play Love Letter with more than four players (up to 8), you can add the extension, which introduces 16 new cards with ten new characters with new abilities for a combined deck of 32 cards.
 New faces add some tactical options and a bit of complexity to the game.

 A weird character, Vinizio can target other characters (naming a number and a player) and if he gets it right, you get an affection token immediately.
 The targeted player is not eliminated by this but draws a new card.
 Also, despite being rank 9, he is beaten by the Princess at the end of the round.
 But only at the end – during the round, he plays as rank 9.

 This one works like a Baron, only that a player with a higher rank is eliminated when you play it.

 You could say Viktor can reach you beyond the grave.
 If you have him in your discard pile and get knocked out, you get an affection token.
 It’s basically a free token – you get one if you win or lose that round.